riccardomarton/lightlyjs/README.md

 	}
 	app.addAction(custom_navigate);

+### Other methods ###
+* **navigate:** it works in the same way of the *navigate action*, but it doesn't use the history array, so you can define your own navigation action.
+* **newPageElement:** it takes the same paramethers of the navigate methods but, instead of showing the new page, it returns a div element containing the new page.
+Using this method you can add effects to navigation.

 ## Events ##
 Some custom events are thrown by the container of the application.
 The event object contains, if needed, a property named *vars* which contains option informations, depending on event.